codefellows-seattle-javascript-401d12/12-express_middleware/README.md

 For this API, we define "Electric Vehicles" more technically and specifically as "Battery-Electric Vehicles," or BEVs.
 Only vehicles that are powered exclusively by electricity from a battery are included.
 This designation excludes plug-in-hybrid vehicles (like the Chevrolet Volt) and hydrogen fuel cell vehicles.

 The API saves and returns entries for individual vehicles as JSON objects.
-Each vehicle object has 4 properties:
+Each vehicle object has 4 user-editable properties:
   * vehicle -- Make and Model of Vehicle.
 Example: "Nissan Leaf". **Must be a string.**
   * info -- Details about vehicle.
 Example: "practical and affordable hatchback". **Must be a string.**
   * range -- Vehicle's EPA-rated range on a full charge, in miles. **Must be a number.**
   * mpge -- Vehicle's EPA-rated "miles-per-gallon equivalent" (MPGe). **Must be a number.**
+Additionally, each individual vehicle object has an "id" property, which is currently not user-editable.
+The id property holds a randomly generated string composed of letters, numbers, and dashes.
+The id is used as a URI parameter in each http request against an existing individual vehicle object.

 The purpose of this API is ultimately to be a resource for consumers interested in Electric Vehicles and green transportation in general, containing the most up-to-date information on Electric Vehicles.
 Info such as market availability, quick-charging options and standards, and more technical specs will eventually be added (as additional API properties).